noobotdj/FamilySeer-artifact/README.md

 ```
 ./build_tvm.sh
 ```
 TVM requires python and llvm.
-If you have trouble running `build_tvm.sh`, please follow the command line below.
+Please follow the command line below if you have trouble running `build_tvm.sh`.

 ```
 cd tvm